 If you’re on social media, click through to each of these bloggers and find their accounts, Facebook group, and other online resources and follow them.
 Even if you don’t have local support groups for special needs homeschooling, you can curate one online that fits your family’s needs.

 Other Helpful Tips

-If you need some in-depth counseling and help, True North Homeschool Academy offers a counseling service for homeschooling you special needs student(s).
+If you need some in-depth counseling and help for homeschooling special needs children, True North Homeschool Academy offers a counseling service for homeschooling you special needs student(s).
 Get more information here.
 And this post includes links to many helpful articles on navigating the holiday season with various special needs.

 If a special needs diagnosis is very recent, you will find some straight talk and encouragement in this post called “HELP!
 My child has special needs!” by Fearless Faithful Mom.

 “This isn’t what I signed up for.
 I’m tired.
 I’m anxious.
 I’m overwhelmed.
 Parenthood was supposed to be joyful.
 I was supposed to be happy.
 I was going to spend my days cuddling and reading books and my nights resting while my children slept.
 There was supposed to be peace.
 I never expected to have children with special needs.
 What I got was more tantrums than cuddles.
 More exhaustion than rest.
 I feel more overwhelmed than peaceful.”

 Homeschooling in itself is a long commitment; homeschooling special needs children might seem overwhelming.
 But as many parents have learned, the tough times are where we deepen our faith.
 This post, “In Everything Give Thanks” is a wonderful reminder that hard is not impossible, and it usually makes us stronger.